 According to Clement, vice-president of HR, “the information we provided helped both in putting together cost reduction plans and providing information to back up the feasibility of our growth plans, so we could show that we were better placed to leverage the strengths of our business than Kraft Heinz.”

-In this article, we’ve discussed 15 HR analytics case studies.
+In this article, we’ve discussed 15 HR analytics case studies, making an impact for larger and smaller companies.
 I’m sure there are more people analytics case studies out there.
 If you know of a good one, please leave a comment about the study with a reference to the source and I will be happy to include it in this list.
+If you want to read more about how to get started, read our full article on People Analytics.